 Okay.
 Gonna stop right here.
 Because it gets worse and angers me.

 Gossiping is bullying and until I was the victim of it, I didn’t realize how terribly hurtful it truly is.
-I was bashed in middle school about my hairy legs, braces and bodily features and today I get bashed about the way I look on a daily basis by random girls all over the world on my Instagram, it’s all there to see, enjoy!
-I’ve been told to go die, that I’m ugly, that I’m fat, I’ve had a guy call me a basic broke bitch because I could only afford a Michael Kors purse (which are expensive to me okay lol), I’ve even had someone DM me when I posted a bible verse that God can’t save me from being ugly.
-Listen, don’t feel bad for me, because I have tough skin.
-What I’m saying is, we all have felt this to some form and we’ve all done it to some form but when will it stop?
+I was bashed in middle school about my hairy legs, braces and bodily features and today I get bashed about the way I look on a daily basis by random girls all over the world on my Instagram.
+I’ve been told to go die, that I’m ugly, that I’m fat, I’ve had a guy call me a basic broke bitch because I could only afford a Michael Kors purse (this is kind of funny lol), I’ve even had someone DM me when I posted a bible verse that God can’t save me from being ugly.
+Bullying is everywhere!
+I’m sure we all have felt this to some form and we’ve all done it to some form but when will it stop?

 First, we must ask ourselves this.
 What else does this mean?
-These people who spend their lives gossiping, what else does this mean?
+Why are these people gossiping?
 Well maybe they’re extremely bored with their own lives.
 Maybe they have nothing better to talk about.
 Maybe they are insecure and it makes them feel better about themselves.
 Or maybe, the reason I feel so many do, is to be relevant and to fit in.

 Can you imagine how wonderful it would’ve been to sit down next to a group of girls and hear them filling each other with life?
 Strategizing business plans, talking about how to help their friend, talking about where to vacation next or what they think is out there in the universe.
 Maybe they could’ve talked about a book that empowered them, or what they believe about the latest political news.
 So many are afraid to disagree with each other or talk about something deep but that is real, that is passion and that is LIFE.

-I’m 23 and when I was a teen I was a big mouthed idiot.
+I’m 23 and when I was a teen I was a big mouth.
 I would say whatever to be relevant and liked and you know what?
 Gossiping made me feel empty, wrong and miserable.
 So I started doing something about it and I lost a lot of friends but I also helped a lot of people be better.
-Every time someone gossiped about a friend, or a celebrity or whatever I countered it.
+Every time someone gossiped, I countered it.
 I would say “we don’t know what that person is going through,” “We shouldn’t talk about them that way,” “We should be positive,” “Is there a way we can help him/her?”
-I’m being 100% serious when I say that one day in high school my friends were gossiping about Justin Bieber and I got into an argument with them because I was defending Justin Freaking Bieber.
-I remember saying “YOU DONT KNOW WHAT ITS LIKE TO GROW UP IN THE SPOTLIGHT.”
+I’m being 100% serious when I say that one day in high school my friends were gossiping about a certain celeb and I got into an argument with them.
+I remember saying “you don’t know what it’s like to grow up in the spotlight.”
 And my friend said back “jazmin you didn’t grow up in the spotlight, you don’t know either.”
-But hell I felt like I knew and I was going to defend JB if my life depended on it.
+But I felt like I knew and I was going to defend this celeb if my life depended on it.
 And most of the time it is AWKWARD, I get silence in return and don’t get invited around again because I made them feel bad OR I get, “I’m not talking shit but I’m just saying how I feel,” “I’m just venting,” or my favorite “I’m not being mean, I’m just stating facts.”
 But occasionally, I get “You know what?
 You’re right.
 I shouldn’t say that about him/her, I’m just upset.”
 Or “I feel bad now, I shouldn’t have said that.”
-And those are the people worth keeping around, the ones who empower each other and when they don’t and make mistakes, recognize it and learn from it.
+And those are the people worth keeping around, the ones who empower each other and when they make mistakes, they recognize it and learn from it.